 Changes Made to Rule 35 After Publication and Comment.
-The Committee changed the definition of the triggering event for the timing requirements in Rule 35 to conform to the majority view in the circuit courts and adopted a special definitional section, Rule 35(c), to define sentencing as the "oral announcement of the sentence."
+The Committee changed the definition of the triggering event for the timing requirements in Rule 35 to conform to the majority view in the circuit courts and adopted a special definitional section, Rule 35(c), to define sentencing as the "oral announcement of the sentence"

 Subdivision (b)(1).
 The amendment conforms Rule 35(b)(1) to the Supreme Court's decision in United States v.
 Booker, 543 U.S. 220 (2005).
-In Booker the Court held that the provision of the federal sentencing statute that makes the Guidelines mandatory, 18 U.S.C.
-33553(b)(1), violates the Sixth Amendment right to jury trial.
-With this provision severed and excised, the Guidelines effectively advisory," and "requires a sentencing court to consider Guidelines ranges, see 18 U.S.C.A.
-33553(a)(4) (Supp.
-2004), but it permits the court to tailor the sentence in light of other statutory concerns as well, see 3353(a) (Supp.
+In Booker the Court held that the provision of the federal sentencing statute that makes the Guidelines mandatory, 18 U.S.C. §3553(b)(1), violates the Sixth Amendment right to jury trial.
+With this provision severed and excised, the Court held, the Sentencing Reform Act 'makes the Guidelines effectively advisory,' and 'requires a sentencing court to consider Guidelines ranges, see 18 U.S.C.A. §3553(a)(4) (Supp.
+2004), but it permits the court to tailor the sentence in light of other statutory concerns as well, see §3553(a) (Supp.
 2004)."
 Id. at 245-46.
 Subdivision (b)(1)(B) has been deleted because it treats the guidelines as mandatory.